Local photography business closes its doors, customers left with no pictures

 The common holiday tradition of family Christmas photos, ruined for the Perry Family.

-Perry said she came to Portrait Innovations in Greenville December 29, 2019 for Christmas photos with her entire family.
+Perry said she came to Portrait Innovations in Greenville on December 29, 2019, for Christmas photos with her entire family.
 She came back the next day to develop the photos, and the business was closed.

 “We came back again every single day the following week and every single day they were closed,” she explains.